 \section{CV-VQE architecture}

 \textbf{VQE}---VQE~\cite{Peruzzo_2014} is a promising algorithm for implementing quantum simulations on emerging noisy intermediate-scale quantum (NISQ) computers~\cite{Preskill_2018}.
 This hybrid quantum algorithm is used in quantum chemistry, quantum simulations, and optimization problems~\cite{Cerezo_2021_Nature_Reviews_Physics,dawid2022modern}.
-Ref.~\cite{Purification_based_mitigation_google} gives a path for the hardware requirement to have a clear quantum advantage in variational quantum simulations.
-The objective is to find the ground state of a given physical system by minimizing the energy $E=\langle\psi|\hat H|\psi\rangle$, where $\hat H$ represents the Hamiltonian.
+Ref.~\cite{Purification_based_mitigation_google} provides a roadmap for the hardware requirement to have a clear quantum advantage in variational quantum simulations.
+The objective is to find the ground state of a given physical system by minimizing the energy $E=\langle\psi|\hat H|\psi\rangle$, where $\hat H$ represents the Hamiltonian of the system.

 The VQE algorithm begins with the preparation of an initial state that can easily be prepared on a quantum computer.
 Subsequently, a generic parametric unitary $U$, characterized by parameters $\vec\theta$, is applied to the initial state.
 The algorithm operates as a loop between a classical computer and a quantum computer (see Fig.\ \ref{fig:cvvqe_scheme}).
-The quantum hardware estimates the expectation value of the Hamiltonian, while classical parameters are optimized to minimize the energy of the state.
+The quantum hardware estimates the expectation value of the Hamiltonian, while the parameters are optimized to minimize the energy of the state.

 Once the algorithm converges, an approximation of the system's ground state is obtained.
-To successfully reach the ground state, the parameterized quantum circuit, or ansatz, must be expressive enough to encompass the solution to the problem.
+To successfully reach the ground state, the parameterized quantum circuit, or ansatz, must be expressive enough to encompass the solution of the problem.
 However, if the ansatz is overly expressive, various issues may arise during the optimization process, such as barren plateaus and high computational costs~\cite{McClean_2018}.

 \textbf{Photonic implementation}---Our objective is to implement a VQE algorithm within a CV framework using a photonic quantum processor.
 To achieve a simulator that surpasses classical computational capabilities, the inclusion of non-Gaussian operations is essential \cite{bartlett2002efficient}.
 However, engineering such operations is challenging, so we aim to limit their usage based on current techniques.
 Ladder operations (e.g. single photon subtraction and addition) are readily available in most well-equipped quantum photonics labs.
 These are the simplest non-Gaussian operations \cite{zavatta2008subtracting} and their effects and statistics are outlined in Appendix \ref{appendix:nongauss}.